“It is the greatest tool we have in the fight against human trafficking.”

-Our web-based tool is now used by over 4,000 officers in all 50 states and according to our most recent survey—is helping find more human trafficking victims, faster.
-Our most recent user survey uncovered that Spotlight has been used in 7,442 cases identifying 4,545 adults, 1,980 children, and 2,186 traffickers in the past 12 months.
-With only a 25% response rate, we’re confident theses numbers represent the low end of our impact.
+Our web-based tool is now used by over 5,000 officers in all 50 states and Canada.
+According to our most recent survey, it is helping find more human trafficking victims, faster.
+Spotlight has been used in 21,044 cases — identifying 12,328 adults, 5,791 children, and 6,553 traffickers in the past two years.
+With only a 25% response rate, we’re confident these numbers represent the low end of our impact.

-Over the past year, reports show that we are identifying on average 5 kids per day and that law enforcement using Spotlight daily are seeing a 60% time savings in their process.
+Over the past year, reports show that we are identifying on average 8 kids per day and that law enforcement who use Spotlight daily see a 65% time savings in their process.
 This combination of streamlining workflows and increasing successful victim identification is what has propelled Spotlight to its large user base.

 Empowering law enforcement to collaborate beyond jurisdictions or national borders, is a key to success in identifying victims who are moved frequently, or are broadcast in P2P on the dark web from a hidden location.
 Hear more from our Product Manager.

-*All data from September 2016 Spotlight user survey covering the previous 12 months.
+*All data from September 2016 & September 2017 Spotlight user surveys covering the previous 12 months.

-Used by 4,000+ officers, 780 agencies, in all 50 states.
+Used by 5,000+ officers, 1,430 agencies, in all 50 states and Canada, Spotlight assisted in the investigation of 21,044 cases.
 Widespread adoption creates an unprecedented ability for law enforcement to collaborate across jurisdictions to find victims faster.

 The internet has made it easier for children to be bought and sold online.
-There are more than 100,000 escort ads posted every day in this country.
+There are more than 150,000 escort ads posted every day in this country.
 Somewhere in that pile of data are children who are bought and sold online for sex.
-When we surveyed underage sex trafficking victims, 3 out of 4 said they had been advertised online at some point in their trafficking situation.
+When we surveyed underage sex trafficking victims, 3 out of 4 who entered the life in the past decade said they had been advertised online at some point in their trafficking situation.
 How can law enforcement sift through massive amounts of data to focus their time on the most vulnerable victims?